 The holiday season can make or break your revenue goals.
 Use these six tips to drive sales during this period.

-A version of this article originally appeared on the Everlytic blog.
+A version of this blog post originally appeared on the Everlytic blog.